xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 val it : Expr = Sum (Num 0,Sum (Prod (Num 2,Num 1),Prod (Var,Num 0)))
 ```

-The resulting expression is a symbolic representation of `0+(2*1+x*0)`, which indeed is 2—so it’s right.
+The resulting expression is a symbolic representation of `0+(2*1+x*0)`, which indeed is 2—so it's right.
 You should do a couple of things next.
-First, install a custom printer so that F# Interactive responds using expressions that you’re more used to using.
-Before you apply brute force and put parentheses around the expressions in each sum and product, let’s contemplate it a bit.
+First, install a custom printer so that F# Interactive responds using expressions that you're more used to using.
+Before you apply brute force and put parentheses around the expressions in each sum and product, let's contemplate it a bit.
 Parentheses are usually needed to give precedence to operations that would otherwise be applied later in the sequence of calculations.
 For instance, `2+3*4` is calculated as `2+(3*4)` because the product has a higher precedence; if you wanted to find `(2+3)*4`, you would need to use parentheses to designate the new order of calculation.
-Taking this argument further, you can formulate the rule for using parentheses: they’re needed in places where an operator has lower precedence than the one surrounding it.
+Taking this argument further, you can formulate the rule for using parentheses: they're needed in places where an operator has lower precedence than the one surrounding it.
 You can apply this reasoning to the expression printer by passing a context-precedence parameter:

 ```F#
 let precSum = 10